rnowling/rnowling.github.io/_posts/2026-03-16-compiling-vllm-on-ampere.md

 1. vLLM using a single NVidia GeForce RTX 5060 TI (16 GB VRAM) scales really well to 32 multiple concurrent connections without a significant drop in tokens per second or increase in overall request completion time compared to a single user.
 1. vLLM is NOT optimized for CPU.
 It is very, very slow.
-1. Ampere's Llama.cpp fork provides a 20% speed up over upstream Llama.cpp on CPU.
-1. Llama.cpp single-request performance is within a factor of 2-3x of vLLM GPU performance.
-1. Neither Llama.cpp version scales well beyond a handful of concurrent connections.
+1. Llama.cpp doesn't scale well beyond a handful of concurrent connections.

 I still need to evaluate Llama.cpp performance using my GPU.
 And I'm looking forward to evaluating vLLM performance on AmpereOne M. :)